pflorian91/bf-exercise/README.md

 It will automatically open a page in your default browser pointing to http://127.0.0.1:8080/.

-In order to access and manage the TODOs you must login/signup.

 ---------------
 `mongodb` contains a Vagrant configuration for the MongoDB server.
 This is optional as you may have installed locally your own MongoDB server.